Carer wellbeing – Looking after yourself

 Carer webinar

-Through the experience and insights of other unpaid carers and our Community Stroke Advisors, webinars held by the Stroke Foundation in November 2020 provided tools and ideas to maintain your own wellbeing and deal more effectively with your role as a carer.
+Through the experience and insights of other unpaid carers and our Community Stroke Navigators, webinars held by the Stroke Foundation in November 2020 provided tools and ideas to maintain your own wellbeing and deal more effectively with your role as a carer.
 Watch the recorded webinar below.

 Further support and other useful links